sbacanski0730/weather-and-hr-logbook-web/README.md

 ![RegisterPage - dark theme](https://user-images.githubusercontent.com/72625642/221439280-6c16c134-c89b-4df1-9fc5-169d933e0125.png)

-# 📽️ About the project

-## 🪕 Introduction

-The project was created for the needs of engineering work.
-The idea for this project was created in hurry and in a sudden rush of ill-conceived ideas.
-However,

 ## ☔ Project API on GitHub

 [weather-and-hr-logbook-api](https://github.com/sbacanski0730/weather-and-hr-logbook-api)

-## 🦐 Features

-- [ ] authentication (classic: email/password and by Google and Facebook)
-- [ ] adding new reports containing: report content, date, weather data, etc.
-- [ ] editing/deleting existing reports
-- [ ] adding employees to account
-- [ ] assigning employees to reports
-- [ ] preview of reports in list and calendar view
-- [ ] setting up notifications for upcoming report deadlines
-- [ ] light/dark website theme

 ## 🚀 Build with

 [![React](https://skillicons.dev/icons?i=react&theme=light)](https://pl.reactjs.org/) [![Material-UI](https://skillicons.dev/icons?i=materialui&theme=light)](https://mui.com/)

 ## 🏚️ Logical Architecture